superboySB/SB-Tracker/README_zh.md

 python main.py --device_type=deployment --yolo_model_type=v8l --sam_model_type=l2 --class_names="person,computer case,screen"
 ```
-This includes an open-set detector, where you can define the categories of interest with `--class_names`
 ![](assets/demo.gif)

 ## Acknowledgement
 The work was done when the author visited Qiyuan Lab, supervised by [Chao Wang](https://scholar.google.com/citations?user=qmDGt-kAAAAJ&hl=zh-CN).